williamsandst/opengl-boilerplate/README.md

-# C++ boilerplate code for SDL with OpenGL
+# OpenGL Boilerplate Project using SDL2, written in C++
+Boilerplate example project written to be used as base for future graphical endeavors.
+Includes the handy libraries stb_image and stb_image_write for any image writing needs, and tinyobjloader to load obj files.
-Easy to use boilerplate code for SDL with OpenGL in C++.
-Includes some other handy libraries stb_image and tinyobjloader Inbuilt support for two rendering types: ScreenTexture, which is an easy way to just render a bitmap to the screen, and Geometry, which supports 3D models but no texture support.
+Inbuilt support for two rendering types: ScreenTexture, which is an easy way to just render a bitmap to the screen, and Rasterizer, which supports very simple colored 3D models.

+## Dependencies
+SDL2, GLEW (static)
+stb_image, stb_write, tinyobjloader (included in external/)

-# Install instructions
+## Build instructions
-1. Clone the repo
+1. Install the required dependencies: [SDL2 link](https://www.libsdl.org/download-2.0.php), [GLEW link](http://glew.sourceforge.net/)
-2. Download the library folder from https://drive.google.com/open?id=1Zx7xBiKXmUmjf2piyGgvKf3MsfMR6BvI
+2. Clone the repo
-3. Add the lib folder to the topmost folder of the repo, opengl-boilerplate/
+3. Target "cmake" at the root to build platform-dependent files
-4. Add the resources folder to the VS project folder, opengl-boilerplate/src/opengl-boilerplate/
+4. You can now build/modify the project
-4. Once the project has been built, copy the SDL2.dll file from lib/sdl2/lib next to the exe file you are trying to run